 A third theme is that there is unavoidable heterogeneity in the congestion control behaviors of deployed TCP implementations, in part due to the uneven progress of proposed changes to TCP from research to standardization to actual deployment.
-As an example, the SACK option to TCP [15], which allows more robust operation when multiple packets are lost from a single window of data, was standardized (as Proposed Standard) in 1996.
-RFC 2488 recommends [5] that TCP implementations use the SACK option for best performance.
-While SACK is deployed in roughly half of today's web browsers [2], it is not yet widely deployed in web servers.
-This seems likely to change soon, as web servers begin to change over to new operating systems.
+As an example of uneven deployment, the SACK option to TCP in RFC 2018 [11], which allows more robust operation when multiple packets are lost from a single window of data, was standardized (as Proposed Standard) in 1996, but is only now becoming widely deployed.
+(This deployment is documented by the TBIT tool [10] as well as by many other researchers.)